Tobacco: Brazil

+Lebanon

+Although only being the 35th biggest tobacco producer in 2023, the crop plays an important role in parts of Lebanon.
+The cultivation of tobacco in Lebanon dates back to the 17th century and today the crop is grown by all religious sects.
+In the southern parts of the country, the plant's resilience in difficult conditions - including the climate, the mountainous geography, and recurring wars - makes it an important source of income.
+The role of tobacco in the region is twofold.
+On the one hand, it is called the "crop of resistance" as it allows the population to navigate the consequences of a decades-long violent conflict and a certain degree of detachment, making it a symbol of hope, resistance, and resilience.
+On the other hand, the hard conditions of tobacco farming also made it the "bitter crop," as the farming is often times done by women and children without professional equipment.
+According to Munira Khayyat, tobacco production in the southern parts of Lebanon, like many other sectors where the state is absent (e.g. health care, employment, education), is overseen by Hezbollah and, though to a minor degree, also by AMAL.

 Problems in production

 Child labor

 The International Labour Office reported that the most child-laborers work in agriculture, which is one of the most hazardous types of work.
 The tobacco industry houses some of these working children.
 Use of children is widespread on farms in Brazil, China, India, Indonesia, Malawi, and Zimbabwe.
 While some of these children work with their families on small, family-owned farms, others work on large plantations.

 In late 2009, reports were released by the London-based human-rights group Plan International, claiming that child labor was common on Malawi (producer of 1.8% of the world's tobacco) tobacco farms.
-The organization interviewed 44 teens, who worked full-time on farms during the 2007-8 growing season.
+The organization interviewed 44 teens, who worked full-time on farms during the 2007–08 growing season.
 The child-laborers complained of low pay and long hours, as well as physical and sexual abuse by their supervisors.
 They also reported experiencing green tobacco sickness, a form of nicotine poisoning.
 When wet leaves are handled, nicotine from the leaves gets absorbed in the skin and causes nausea, vomiting, and dizziness.
 Children were exposed to levels of nicotine equivalent to smoking 50 cigarettes, just through direct contact with tobacco leaves.
-Nicotine exposure in children can permanently alter brain structure and function.
+The effects of nicotine on human brain development in children can permanently alter brain structure and function.